 Even though your kids will eventually lose their baby teeth, it’s still really important to take care of them right from the beginning, so we’ve got eight tips to help make it all a bit easier.

 1. Always supervise

 Dentists don’t recommend children brush their teeth by themselves until they’re eight years old, so even if your preschooler is super confident and independent, be sure to supervise them as they might start slacking off.
-It can take kids a while to get the hang of it when they’re little, so make brushing something you do together and give them the choice of brushing their teeth themselves or you – and if they don’t do it properly then it’s mum’s turn.
+It can take kids a while to get the hang of brushing when they’re little, so make it something you do together and give them the choice of brushing their teeth themselves or you doing it for them – and if they don’t do it properly then it’s Mum’s turn.